Managing Yandex StoreDoc users

 -

-permissions: User permissions settings:databaseName: Name of the database the user gets access to.roles: Array of user roles.
+permissions: User permissions settings:databaseName: Name of the database to which the user will have access.roles: Array of user roles.
 Each role is provided as a separate string in the array.
 For a list of possible values, see Users and roles.

 For each database, add a separate element with permission settings to the